AaronP69/EC2-server/ec2-instance-with-instance-storage.md

-# Create a simple EC2 server
+# Create a simple EC2 server with instance storage

 ## Instance creation